hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 ##### 2. Do you provide linen?

-Yes, cotton,50/50, all beds made up for your requirements as the beds are flexible.
+Yes, 100%cotton & 50/50, all beds made up for your requirements as  some beds are flexible.

 ##### 3. What time can we arrive?

 3 p.m.
+If you ring we may be ready earlier.

 ##### 4. Can we get our shopping delivered?

 Yes.
+Shops at Axminster 4mile, Honiton 5miles.
+Excellent  farm shop at Kilmington 3miles.
+Community shop in Dalwood 1 mile, with some supplies.

 ##### 5. Where do I collect the key?